 What does it mean to bundle auto and renters insurance?

 Bundling your renters and auto insurance just means buying both policies from the same insurance provider.
 Bundling can help you get more affordable renters insurance and car insurance.
 In exchange for having multiple policies insured with a provider, most companies offer a bundling discount, also referred to as a multi-policy discount, when you buy both policies.

 You will usually have two separate policies with two different policy numbers, although some companies assign the same policy number to bundled policies.
-Auto insurance and renters insurance offer two different types of coverage — one for your vehicle and liability while driving, and one for your personal belongings and guest liability, respectively — so maintaining the two policies is usually necessary.
+Auto insurance and renters insurance offer two different types of coverage — one for your vehicle and liability while driving and one for your personal belongings and guest liability.